mapsplugin/cordova-plugin-googlemaps/README.md

 [![img](https://www.paypalobjects.com/webstatic/en_US/btn/btn_donate_cc_147x47.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LLCBVUA7TQ8SU)

 Before I release the clustering feature, I want to raise a funding of 1000$.
-I will donate some of the funded money to @limeuwe for donating the code and to my developer for the android part.
+I will donate some of the funded money to @limeuwe for donating the code and to my developer for the Android part.

+Currently funded: 0 $

 ###Quick install